maksiksq/chaos-abyss/manualArticles/pineapples.md

-// The weirdness of Pineapples in Japanese
+// Pineapples and Japanese loanwords

 Sometime, someday I heard that there are ~42 languages in the world that use the word *ananas* or its derivatives, except English because English is funny as always.

-And this made me wonder if that's the case for Japanese as well.
-Never encountered the word before (look at me, an amateur), so I looked it up, and it's actually kinda wonky if you look into it deeper.
+It is ananas in my native language - Ukrainian, and this made me wonder if that's the case for Japanese too.
+Never encountered the word before (look at me, an amateur), so I looked it up, it's パイナップル ok, then, so there are ~42 languages that use ananas and Japanese is not one of them, nice and easy

+Except two weeks later, I realized.
+Oooooh... アナナス is also kinda used in Japan.
+And it's actually kinda wonky if you look into it deeper.
+And then I looked into it deeper, into the ananas.
 ## A little not little bit of history

 It's worth mentioning that a lot of these languages have the word *ananas*, but it's not the most common word for it, for example in Spanish there is *ananas*, but actually the common way to say it is *piña*.
 Also, English is kind of weird for using *pineapple,* but it's not the only one doing so, it's kind of framed badly, I guess.